bthate/gcid/docs/index.rst

  these laws are proven to be poison.

- There is proof the medication used in forced treatements in the netherlands are poison:
+ There is proof the medication used in forced treatements in the netherlands are poison, see copies of the ECHA <`European Chemical Agency`>

- copies of the ECHA <`European Chemical Agency` >website for:
+ website for:

  (1) :ref:`haldol <haldol>`
  (2) :ref:`clozapine <clozapine>`